A Win For Fast Food? . . . Sort Of!

 Eat together.
 Family meals are important for development.
 Not only do they promote healthy eating habits and decrease the risk of obesity but they also improve social behaviors.

 Play together.
 Aim for at least 30 minutes of activity daily.
-Playing in the snow counts so get out there and build a snowman together.
+Playing at the beach counts so get out there and build a sandcastle together.

 Keep your family fit and healthy through the summer by making nutrition and exercise accessible and exciting.